kontena/kontena/docs/getting-started/installing/README.md

 ## Needed open ports:

-To operate properly Kontena needs only few ports opened in firewalls.
+To operate properly Kontena needs only a few ports opened in firewalls.
 The provisioning plugins should take care of these automatically for you.
-If making a more custom installation make sure you have following ports open.
+If making a more custom installation make sure you have the following ports open.

 ### On Master: